cupskydev/repository-maker/README.md

 ## Repository Maker (Laravel)
-Generate repository and interface files easily in Laravel.
+Generate repository and interface files easily in your laravel projects.

 ## Installation
 You need to install it via composer